adobe-target/documentation/create-audiences-and-offers.md

 ![Create a New User Audience](assets/audience_new_mobile_app_users_2.jpg)

-(6) Select a.DaysSinceFirstUse
+(6) Select a.Launches
 (7) Select "is less than"
-(8) Enter "2"
+(8) Enter "5"
 (9) Save the new audience

 ![Create a New User Audience](assets/audience_new_mobile_app_users_3.jpg)

 ### Create the Returning Users Audience

-Follow the same steps listed above to create an audience for users who return after 30+ days.
+Follow the same steps listed above to create an audience for users who return at 5 or more app launches.

-(1) Name the audience "Returning Mobile App Users (after 30+ days) (2) Use "a.DaysSinceLastUse is greater than 30" as the custom rule (3) Save the new audience
+(1) Name the audience "Returning Mobile App Users"
+(2) Use "a.Launches is greater than or equal to 5" as the custom rule (3) Save the new audience

 ![Create a Returning User Audience](assets/audience_returning_mobile_app_users.jpg)